infantGrandpa/cocktail-explorer/README.md

 ﻿# 🍸 Cocktail Explorer

 A simple web app built with Remix, React, TypeScript, Radix UI, and Tailwind CSS.
 Search for cocktails by name or ingredient using TheCocktailDB API, view details, and explore random recipes.

+Currently, it just shows you details about Mojitos.

 ## 🛠 Getting Started